Fear of Commitment – The Phobia To Get Too Close

 So you look for any possible reason – regardless of how petty and foolish – to leave the relationship right away.

-So what is it about an intimate and committed relationship that causes you to grow a pair of wings and fly away as quickly as you can?
+So what is it about a committed relationship that causes you to grow a pair of wings and fly away as quickly as you can?

-Take some time to investigate the details of your personal history.
-It might take you several attempts before you can reach the deep authentic truth below the surface of your fear of commitment.
+Take some time to investigate the details of your personal commitment history.
+It might take you several attempts before you can reach the deep authentic truth below the surface.

 Trust me, it will be worth the effort.

-If you don’t take the time to learn to recognize those fear of commitment patterns that are holding you back, they will continue to run your life and “protect” you from doing the horrible thing of getting attached to someone else.
+If you don’t take the time to learn to recognize that unhealthy commitment fear that is holding you back, it will continue to run your life and “protect” you from facing the “horrible” outcome of getting attached to someone else.

 Think back to your childhood.
-Specifically, try to examine your parents’ relationship – was it full of love, intimacy, and closeness?
-Or did they compromise and stayed together out of convenience or a fear of making a significant change?
+Specifically, try to examine your parents’ model – was it full of love, affection, and closeness?
+Or did they compromise and stayed together out of convenience or simply fear of making a significant change?